FePhyFoFum/phyx/README.md

 <img src="logo.png" alt="phyx logo" width=150px/>

 **phyx** performs phylogenetics analyses on trees and sequences.
 See installation instructions for Linux and Mac including any dependencies on the wiki [here](https://github.com/FePhyFoFum/phyx/wiki/Installation) or below.
 A list of the current programs with examples can be found [here](https://github.com/FePhyFoFum/phyx/wiki/Program-list).
+See a brief overview [here](https://twitter.com/i/moments/1067839564927008769).

 Authors: Joseph W. Brown, Joseph F. Walker, and Stephen A. Smith